Riverview High School (New Brunswick): The building

-The school has a theatre (The Riverview Arts Centre), a gymnasium, music rooms, a cafeteria, a library, a swimming pool, a courtyard, two art rooms, three computer labs, a woodshop, automotive lab, a culinary tech room/kitchen, and three science labs.
+The school has a theatre (The Riverview Arts Centre), a gymnasium, music rooms, a cafeteria, a library, a student learning center (called SLC), a swimming pool, a courtyard, two art rooms, three computer labs, a woodshop, automotive lab, a culinary tech room/kitchen, and three science labs.

 School culture

 The school has its own song.
 The school's colours are red and white; the mascot is a lion.